 Everything You Need to Know to Visit Lake Atitlan

-Renowned as being one of the most beautiful lakes in the world, Lake Atitlan is bound to leave you with some lasting memories.
+Renowned as being one of the most beautiful lakes in the world, Lake Atitlan (or Lago Atitlan) will no doubt leave a lasting impression.

 Lake Atitlan is a volcanic lake located in Southwest Guatemala.
 It lies in a spectacular setting in the central highlands, nestled between three volcanoes; Atitlan, Toliman and San Pedro.
-It’s 18 kilometres long, 6 kilometres wide and at 325 metres deep, is the deepest lake in Central America!
+It’s 18 kilometres long, 6 kilometres wide and 325 metres deep, making it the deepest lake in Central America!

-In this guide, we’ll discuss some of the best activities you can do here, then where to stay, how to get there and how long you should spend.
+In this guide, we’ll discuss the best things to do on Lake Atitlan, then the logistics including where to stay, how to get there and how long we’d recommend to visit Lake Atitlan.

 Contents